Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Inject context this is how the base implementation should be throught the application as to abstract the access to Database
+Inject context this is how the base implementation should be through the application as to abstract the access to Database

 ##### Parameters